MaxPleaner/step_sequencer/README.md

 #### Usage

-There are two main components: `StepSequencer::SoundBuilder` and `StepSequencer::SoundPlayer`.
-A third component, `StepSequencer::SoundAnalyser`, can also be useful.
+There are two main components: `StepSequencer::SoundBuilder` and `StepSequencer::SoundPlayer`

 ##### 1. **`StepSequencer::SoundBuilder`**

-There are number of `StepSequencer::SoundBuilder::EffectsComponents` (this constant refers to a hash, the values of which are classes).
+This offers only one public method, `.build`, which is drastically overloaded and dispatches to a number of other classes (each of which is responsible for a single effect).
+The definitions of these can be found in the source code at `lib/step_sequencer/sound_builder/default_effects/`.
+To add a custom effect, use one of the existing ones as a template and then add a reference to the class in the `StepSequencer::SoundBuilder::EffectsComponents` hash.

-All of them inherit from and implement the protocol of `StepSequencer::SoundBuilder::EffectsComponentProtocol`.
-To use a custom effect, add the class to this list.
-Through the protocol, they're connected to the `StepSequencer::SoundBuilder.build` method.
+Here is an example.
+It takes a single input mp3 and creates 12 new ones, spanning the "equal temperament" tuning.

 ```rb
 # returns nested array (array of generated sounds for each source)